Adverse Outcome Pathways

 Thousands of substances currently on the market lack full toxicity data.
 Traditional testing methods are too expensive and labor-intensive to fully determine the toxicity of these substances within a reasonable time frame.
 There is increasing interest in approaches that gather toxicity data using high-throughput cell- and biochemical-based tests.
 Each test is designed to assess a specific activity, such as protein binding or receptor activation, for the substance being tested.
 Because toxic effects cannot be predicted by any one of these high-throughput biochemical tests, it is important to test a substance using a number of tests, and then to evaluate the combined data to predict potential toxic effects.
 AOPs are key to combining the data generated by this approach.

 Once an AOP is defined for an adverse outcome, researchers can identify specific cell- or biochemical-based tests that represent the molecular initiating events, key events, and key event relationships for that pathway.
-To support this goal, NICEATM is currently mapping HTS assays to endpoints such as acute systemic toxicity and developmental toxicity (described in a SOT 2019 poster by Karmaus et al.).
+To support this goal, NICEATM is currently mapping HTS assays to endpoints such as acute systemic toxicity and developmental toxicity.
 To accomplish this mapping, mode-of-action terms and mechanistic targets are identified and annotated to HTS assays.
 This annotation is available through NICEATM’s Integrated Chemical Environment.

 AOPs clarify the events and mechanisms involved in toxicity, which can help with classification and prioritization of substances for further or future testing.
 AOPs can be linked together by common key events to form AOP networks, which can inform on more complex toxicity endpoints such as cancer or developmental defects.
 The process of defining AOPs and AOP networks can also help researchers and test method developers identify areas needing improved characterization.
 Knowledge gaps that prevent an AOP from being fully defined indicate the need for more basic research; key events that are not represented by any suitable tests suggest future areas for test method development.